NickBon7/tableUI/README.md

 ## ->run at the terminal: json-server --watch ./assets/json/db.json

-## edit delete or add a row in a table!
+## edit delete or add a row in a live time table!